inchworks/picinch/docs/installation-setup.md

 # Installation and setup
 ## Before installation
 - Set up a host system with Docker and Docker-Compose installed.
 For example, using a DigitalOcean [Docker Droplet][1].
-- Aquire a domain name, or add a sub-domain to a domain you already own.
+- Acquire a domain name, or add a sub-domain to a domain you already own.
 Set the `A` record for the domain or subdomain to the IP address of your server.
 The following instructions assume a Ubuntu Server host.
 Other Linux distributions may be similar (but CentOS/RHEL 8 provides a different technology to Docker).

 ## Installation steps